Why Plant Trees?

 We recognise people are more environmentally conscious these days and that by focusing on eco-friendly products is one of the ways we can minimize our environmental footprint.

-The City of Portsmouth was recognised as a 'Tree City of the World' in 2022 and 2023, but that status lapsed in 2024 and 2025.
-The city is preparing to mark its centenary in 2026, which is a great time to establish an Urban Forest and regain 'Tree City' status and simultaneously celebrate the 'future city' with a natural sequestration asset taking climate action for future generations.
-Did you know 'bluebells' are a protected species?
+Modern cities need trees to help regulate air pollution.
+For context, the City of Portsmouth was recognised as a 'Tree City of the World' in 2022 and 2023, but that status lapsed in 2024 and 2025.
+Since the city is preparing to mark its centenary in 2026, we felt it is a opportune time to establish the community forest to help regain 'Tree City' status in 2026, as well as simultaneously celebrate the 'future city' taking climate action for future generations.